- Sermon Notes

 APPL – God was showing Israel His presence brings blessing.
 In fact, His presence is our blessing.

-• Imagine if you were there.
-Wouldn’t it be great to look out your tent door in the morning to see where the cloud of God’s glory was?
+- Imagine if you were there. . . wouldn’t it be reassuring to look out your tent door each morning to see where God’s glory was?

-• Wouldn’t it be great to have the glow of God’s glory to light your path by night or shield you from the sun by day?
+- Wouldn’t it be comforting to have the glow of God’s glory to light your path by night or shield you from the sun by day?

-B. The Problem: We do not have a cloud
+B. Problem: We do not have a cloud anymore

-1. But all is not lost because Jesus Christ is with us.
+- But all is not lost because Jesus Christ promised to always be with us.

 Matthew 28:20, I am with you always, even to the end of the age.

-2. After Jesus ascended into heaven, the Father and Son sent the Holy Spirit to us.
+- After Jesus ascended into heaven, God the Father and God the Son sent the Holy Spirit to be not only with us but in us.

 John 14:16-17, And I will ask the Father, and He will give you another Helper, that He may be with you forever; that is the Spirit of truth, whom the world cannot receive, because it does not behold Him or know Him, but you know Him because He abides with you, and will be in you.

 a.
-“Another Helper” (another Helper of the same kind).
+“Another Helper” means another Helper of the same kind.

 b.
-The Holy Spirit is to us what Jesus was to the disciples, and what the cloud was to Israel.
+So the Holy Spirit is to us what Jesus was to the disciples, and what the cloud was to Israel.

 a.
 God led Israel to the Promised Land with the cloud of His presence.